taming-the-state-in-react/taming-the-state-in-react/manuscript/react/local-state.md

 ~~~~~~~~

 It is not by accident that the suffixes in the naming of both `Counter` components is `Container` and `Presenter`.
 It is called the [container and presentational component pattern](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0).
 If you are not aware of it, you should definetly read about it.
 It is a widely used patetrn, where the container component deals with "How things work" and the presenter component deals with "How things look".

+- TODO dive depper into container and presenter pattern?

 ## Props vs. State